 MPC One Tutorials & Expansions

-With the MPC One running the exact same firmware as the MPC Live and MPC X, my extensive tutorial guide for the new generation of standalone MPCs, the MPC Bible, is already fully compatible with the MPC One – inside you’ll find hundreds of pages of MPC beatmaking tutorials, all fully compatible with the latest MPC firmware.
+The latest edition of my complete guide to Akai’s standalone touchscreen MPCs, the MPC Bible, is fully compatible with the MPC One – inside you’ll find hundreds of pages of MPC beat making tutorials, all fully compatible with the latest MPC firmware.
 And if you’re looking for instruments and drum kits tailor made for these new MPCs, check out my range of MPC Expansions, featuring the world’s largest collection of multisampled acoustic MPC instruments and drum kits!